Tips for Deploying Enterprise NAS Storage

 Screenshot of iSCSI Target Creation Wizard

-Next, I proceeded to create a block-based LUN.
+Next, I created a block-based LUN.
 Since it was block-based, I only needed to designate the storage pool that would contain the LUN, as shown in Figure 4, and later specify the LUN’s size.
 Alternatively, I could have opted for a file-based LUN, which would have required me to create a volume and then attach the LUN to it.

 Screenshot of Block-Based LUN Creation Wizard